ICIJ/datashare-docs/concepts/cli-stages.md

 ## 2. INDEX

 The INDEX stage is probably the most important (and heavy!) one.
-It pulls documents to index from the queue create in the previous step, then use a combination of Apache Tika and Apache Tesseract to extract text and method data from the documents.
+It pulls documents to index from the queue create in the previous step, then use a combination of [Apache Tika](https://tika.apache.org) and [Tesseract](https://tesseract-ocr.github.io/) to extract text, metadata and OCR images.
 The result documents are stored in ElasticSearch.
 The queue used to store documents to index is a "blocking list", meaning that only one client can pull a concurent value at the time.
-This allow user to distribute this command on serveral servers.
+This allows users to distribute this command on serveral servers.

 ```bash
 datashare --mode CLI \